John Irving: Career

 Irving wrote My Movie Business, a memoir about his involvement in creating the film version of The Cider House Rules.
-After its publication in 1999, he appeared on the CBC Television program Hot Type to promote the book.
-During the interview, he was asked about author Tom Wolfe "once again" proclaiming the death of the modern novel.
-Irving responded, "I don't read Tom Wolfe, so I didn't hear what he said."
-The episode then cut to a photo of Wolfe, and Irving elaborating that Wolfe "can't write" and his writing made Irving gag.
-When asked about his statements subsequently, Irving has said he believed the Hot Type interview was over and he was speaking off the record, and that footage from the interview had been manipulated.
-Wolfe appeared on Hot Type later in 1999, calling Irving, Norman Mailer, and John Updike his "three stooges" who were panicked by his newest novel, A Man in Full (1998).
+After its publication in 1999, he appeared on the CBC television program Hot Type to promote the book.
+During the interview, he was asked about author Tom Wolfe proclaiming the death of the modern novel.
+Irving said "I don't read Tom Wolfe, so I didn't hear what he said."
+The episode then cut to a photo of Wolfe, and Irving elaborated that Wolfe "can't write" and that his writing made Irving gag.
+When asked about his statements subsequently, Irving said he believed that the Hot Type interview was over and he was speaking off the record and that footage from the interview had been manipulated.
+Wolfe appeared on Hot Type later in 1999, calling Irving, Norman Mailer, and John Updike his "three stooges" who were panicked by his novel A Man in Full (1998).

 Irving's 10th book, The Fourth Hand (2001), also became a bestseller.
 In 2004, A Sound Like Someone Trying Not to Make a Sound, a children's picture book originally included in A Widow for One Year, was published with illustrations by Tatjana Hauptmann.
 Irving's 11th novel, Until I Find You, was released on July 12, 2005.

-On June 28, 2005, The New York Times published an article revealing that Until I Find You (2005) contains two specifically personal elements about his life that he had never before discussed publicly: his sexual abuse at age 11 by an older woman, and the recent entrance in his life of his biological father's family.
+On June 28, 2005, The New York Times published an article revealing that Until I Find You (2005) contains two personal elements about his life that he never had discussed publicly: his sexual abuse at age 11 by an older woman and the entrance in his life of his biological father's family.

 In his 12th novel, Last Night in Twisted River, published in 2009, Irving's central character is a novelist with, as critic Boyd Tonkin puts it, "a career that teasingly follows Irving's own."

 Irving has had four novels reach number one on the bestseller list of The New York Times: The Hotel New Hampshire (September 27, 1981), which stayed number one for seven weeks, and was in the top 15 for over 27 weeks; The Cider House Rules (June 16, 1985); A Widow for One Year (June 14, 1998); and The Fourth Hand (July 29, 2001).